TobiasPSP/doneland_sources/Tools/Software/EspHome/Manual Provisioning/README.md

 > Successfully Provision ESP32 S2 Mini (And Other Models Incompatible With ESPHome Web Tool)

-Some microcontrollers and/or boards do not work with the *ESP Web Tool* and produce connection errors.
+To provision a microcontroller, you *must* upload the *ESPHome firmware* at least once via *USB cable*.
+Only then can you use its advanced *wireless OTA capabilities* and skip all *USB and button-press hassles*.

+Unfortunately, some microcontroller *USB implementations* are incompatible with the [ESP Web Tool](https://web.esphome.io/) and the entire *ESPHome tool chain*, so you can't use them to upload firmware via *USB*.

 <img src="images/g_fail2.png" width="50%" height="50%" />

-In this article you learn how to successfully provision such microcontrollers, including *ESP32 S2 Mini* that is renown for its problematic *USB implementation*.
+The *ESP32 S2 Mini* is an example for a boards that cannot be *provisioned* by *ESPHome*.
+It is renown for its problematic *USB implementation*.

 <img src="images/s2_mini_top_overview_t.png" width="40%" height="40%" />